New year, new increase in Social Security benefits.

-The maximum amount that an individual with a disability may receive in a given month, known as the disability threshold, also increased from $1,180 per month to $1,220 for people who aren’t blind and from $1,970 to $2,040 for people who are blind.
+The maximum amount that an individual with a disability may receive in a given month, known as the disability threshold, also increased from $1,180 to $1,220 per month for people who are not blind and from $1,970 to $2,040 for people who are blind.

-While this boost will impact millions of Americans, a 2.8 boost in benefits payments is modest compared to the rate of inflation, and according to AARP, these increases may not be enough to keep pace with the rise in costs of health, prescription drug, utility and housing costs.
-This is where adequate budgeting tools can become so beneficial, to help many Americans manage rising costs.
+While this boost will impact millions of Americans, a 2.8 percent boost in benefits payments is modest compared to the rate of inflation, and, according to AARP, these increases may not be enough to keep pace with the rise in costs of health, prescription drugs, utilities and housing costs.
+This is where adequate budgeting tools can become so beneficial to help many Americans manage rising costs.

 Government benefits are crucial to the well-being of older adults and people with disabilities.
 In fact, the Social Security Administration (SSA) estimates that Americans receive about one trillion dollars in Social Security benefits.
 What is even more striking is that 48 percent of married couples and 69 percent of unmarried beneficiaries receive 50 percent or more of their income from Social Security.
 These benefits can also be lifesaving for the over 10 million Americans with disabilities who receive them.
 The number of adults with a disability will continue to grow; one in four current 20-year-olds will have a disability before they turn 67.

-Representative payees around the country choose True Link Cards to help beneficiaries access their spending money more quickly, safely, and easily.
-Similarly, clients served by guardians and fiduciaries can enjoy greater independence with the True Link Card.
-Administrators of the card, who need to, can manage spending and budgeting for clients, all from one user-friendly online dashboard, providing card users with increased quality of life and more convenience.
+Representative payees around the country choose True Link Visa®️ Prepaid Cards to help beneficiaries access their spending money more quickly, safely, and easily.
+Similarly, clients served by guardians and fiduciaries can enjoy greater independence with the True Link Visa®️ Prepaid Card.
+Administrators of the Visa®️ prepaid card, who have the need to, can manage spending and budgeting for clients, all from one user-friendly online dashboard, providing users with increased quality of life and more convenience.

 Special needs trusts (SNTs) enhance the quality of life for people with a disability.
 True Link partners with nonprofit organizations, banks, trust companies, corporate trustees, independent fiduciaries, and families across the country who administer SNTs.
 We design technology and financial services solutions for trust administrators who serve clients with special needs.
-True Link Financial Advisors, our investment advisory arm, dedicates its more than 150 years of financial expertise to serving thousands of pooled and individual special needs trustees and beneficiaries throughout the United States.
-Services for trust administrators also include the True Link Card, which is the only administrator-managed prepaid card for special needs trusts referenced in the Social Security Administration’s POMS.
-The True Link Card simplifies disbursements and helps to protect benefits.
+True Link Financial Advisors, our investment advisory arm, dedicates its financial expertise, totalling over 150 years, to serving thousands of pooled and individual special needs trustees and beneficiaries throughout the United States.
+Services for trust administrators also include the True Link Visa®️ Prepaid Card, which is the only administrator-managed Visa®️ prepaid card for special needs trusts referenced in the Social Security Administration’s POMS.
+The True Link Visa®️ Prepaid Card simplifies disbursements and helps to protect benefits.
 For the latest POMS updates, visit the POMS reference tool.